SonghuaHu-UMD/songhuahu-umd.github.io/_pages/SustainableMobility.md

     We aim to understand users’ decision-making when selecting electric shared vehicles by analyzing over five million transactions from EVCARD – the biggest EV sharing company in Shanghai.
     We found users are less likely to choose vehicles with greater ages, fewer seats, higher rental prices, and smaller battery ranges.
-    State of charge (SoC) significantly affect users’ preferences on vehicles and users tend to be ‘greedy’ on the SoC.
-    Results also showed the range anxiety varied over users: users with shorter real trip distances presented less anxiety towards the SoC.
+    State of charge (SoC) significantly affect users’ preferences on vehicles and users tend to be ‘greedy’ on the SoC, although users with shorter real trip distances presented less range anxiety.

   </div>
 </div>